Two Iranian actresses arrested as authorities ramp up crackdown on anti-regime protesters - NewsBreak

 Iranian-Kurdish footballer arrested on charges of incitement against the regime

-CNN — An Iranian-Kurdish footballer has been arrested on charges of "incitement against the regime" as Tehran cracks down on anti-government protesters, according to state-aligned news agency Tasim.
-Voria Ghafouri, who plays as a defender for the Khuzestan Foolad soccer team, was also arrested on charges of "dishonorable and...
+An Iranian-Kurdish footballer has been arrested on charges of “incitement against the regime” as Tehran cracks down on anti-government protesters, according to state-aligned news agency Tasim.
+Voria Ghafouri, who plays as a defender for the Khuzestan Foolad soccer team, was also arrested on charges of “dishonorable and insulting...

 UN rights chief says ‘full-fledged’ crisis underway in Iran amid crackdown on protesters

-CNN — Iran is in a "full-fledged human rights crisis" as authorities clamp down on anti-regime dissidents, according to the United Nations High Commissioner for Human Rights Chief Volker Turk.
-Turk called for "independent, impartial and transparent investigative processes" into violations of human rights in Iran during a special...
+Iran is in a “full-fledged human rights crisis” as authorities clamp down on anti-regime dissidents, according to the United Nations High Commissioner for Human Rights Chief Volker Turk.
+Turk called for “independent, impartial and transparent investigative processes” into violations of human rights in Iran during a special session...

 Ukraine's drone finds cemetery of tanks inside Russian border